Welcome to Atherstone Surgery

 VACCINATIONS ARE BY INVITATION & CONFIRMED APPOINTMENTS ONLY AND WILL BE GIVEN AT ATHERSTONE SURGERY, RATCLIFFE ROAD, ATHERSTONE, CV9 1EU

-If you have any queries about your appointment, please contact the designated email address or call centre for advice.
+If you have any queries about your appointment, please contact the designated email address or call centre for advice, through the details given on the invitation letter.
+Please avoid contacting the practice.

 PATIENTS MUST BRING THE LETTER WITH THEM TO THE BOOKED APPOINTMENT AND COMPLETE THE SAFETY INFORMATION PRIOR TO ATTENDING.